 Further, we can no longer depend only upon IFC rush processes.
 Successful chapters have strong relationships with the dean and faculty of the colleges from which our members come.
 We must be more visible to students in those colleges and have the trust of faculty and administrators to recommend Triangle to their students.

-Enjoy your time in Indiana and start now to plan a return July 17-20 for Convention 2019 downtown at the Hyatt Regency!
+Enjoy your time in Indiana and start to plan a return in July for our Herb Scobie Leadership School at Butler!

-/ Genington, Executive Director
+Tom Pennington, Executive Director